iviviano/Algorithms/Grading/HW2.md

               test
               expected)
 ```
-These will make
+These will make your code more readable.
-Remember that you can ask for an extension...
+I saw your commit messages.
+Remember that you can ask for an extension *before the due date* if you won't be able to finish a homework on time.

 Haley: